Prateek-Rajpal/Fifa_Series_Counter/README.md

 fifteen.
 Level on wins is a **drawn series**, and a drawn series counts for nobody in the standings.
 Goal difference is recorded and displayed but never breaks a tie.

+**A series ends as soon as it's decided.** Win the first three of five and the last two are never played — the app closes the series, marks the unplayed slots "not needed" and offers the next one.
+The test is whether the best anyone else can still reach falls short of the leader, so it also catches cases the simple "first to three" rule misses, and it scales if you switch to best-of-3 or best-of-7.
+Only matches actually played count towards anyone's record.

 There is no points system.
 A drawn match counts for neither player: nothing is added for it and nothing is deducted for a loss.
 The Table tab is a record of